College Grants For African American Males

 Below are some examples of financial assistance opportunities for African–American students from these colleges:

-Howard University – This university offers some scholarships also grant programs based on academic merit.
-It also offers several other grant opportunities from various foundations, including the Mordecai Wyatt Johnson Program and Frederick Douglass Scholars Program.
+This university offers some scholarships also grant programs based on academic merit.
+Besides, it offers several other grant opportunities from various foundations, including the Mordecai Wyatt Johnson Program and Frederick Douglass Scholars Program.

-Morehouse College – This university is known for its grants which are based on three categories: individual program fields, academic excellence, and athletic merits.
-Morehouse College is pretty expensive, in which you need around $18,000 per year for the tuition.
+This university is known for its grants which are based on three categories: individual program fields, academic excellence, and athletic merits.
+Also, Morehouse College is pretty expensive, in which you need around $18,000 per year for the tuition.
 Therefore, it is only natural that nine out of ten students are accepting financial aid.

 Related Articles You Might Like: